 Special techniques available at Cleveland Clinic Abu Dhabi include 3D echocardiography, valve diagnostics by cardiac CT, robotic mitral valve repair, MitraClip implantation, and TAVR (Transcatheter Aortic Valve Replacement)/TAVI (Transcatheter Aortic Valve Implantation).

-Valve disease care is provided by a multi-discipline team supporting all stages of the patient journey.
-Physicians include:
+Heart valve disease care is provided by a multidisciplinary team supporting all stages of the patient journey.
+Caregivers involved in patient care for this program are:

 - Cardiac surgeons